johngeer/chocolate_ratings/readme.md

 ## Data

-The data is is from Rachael Tatman at Kaggle.
+The data is from Rachael Tatman at Kaggle.

 https://www.kaggle.com/datasets/rtatman/chocolate-bar-ratings